just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 We have to give as input our definition of dense regions.
 This is given by using two parameters:

-- __Eps__: Maximum radius of the neighborhood.
+- $\varepsilon$ : Maximum radius of the neighborhood.
 Given one object we fix a radius that determine the neighborhood we are considering around one object.

-- __MinPts__: Minimum number of points in an Eps-neighborhood of that point.
+- __MinPts__: Minimum number of points in an $\varepsilon$-neighborhood of that point.

 > Density is the number of points we have in a volume.
-By specifying Eps and MinPts we are implying the density.
+By specifying $\varepsilon$ and MinPts we are implying the density.

-If the Eps-neighborhood (neighborhood within radius Eps - NEps) of an object contains at least a minimum number, MinPts, of objects then the object is called core object.
+If the $\varepsilon$-neighborhood (neighborhood within radius $\varepsilon$ - NEps) of an object contains at least a minimum number, MinPts, of objects then the object is called core object.

 #### Examples